How often should you visit the dentist? | 7 Signs that it is time

 1. You Haven't Seen Your Dentist In Six Months Or More

-When you walk into your dental office once or twice per year, expect a thorough cleaning.
+When you walk into your dental office once or twice per year, expect a thorough dental cleaning.
 A dental hygienist will remove plaque and tartar from the surface of your teeth, polish your teeth, and apply fluoride treatments and sealants as necessary.

 2. You're In Pain

+If you are in near-constant pain, you shouldn't need a reminder about why going to the dentist is important.
 There are several ways tooth-related pain can manifest, and none of them should be ignored.
 If you have a toothache or pain in your jaw, neck, or mouth, schedule an appointment with your dentist.